Based in Italy · 2026

 How do we measure cycle time and change-failure rate?

-How do we track AI cost and latency?
+How do we track AI cost, latency, and developer experience?

 What metric would tell us to slow down?

-What do we update after each change ships?
+What do we update after each change ships: rules, specs, prompts, skills?

 How do incidents become regression tests?

-How do we stop context and docs from rotting?
+How do we stop context and docs from rotting, and onboard new members?

 Based on “Learning AI-Native Software Engineering”